LnwZaZaToon/-BlockChainPlants/README.md

 # -BlockChainPlants
-Project to assign work for tree planting and use blockchain.
+Project to assign work for tree planting using blockchain.